 Read Simulator is an application for generating artificial reads from a given reference sequence mimicking sequencing machine outputs.
 This application can be used for generating test data for sequence assembly algorithms.

-On running the ReadSimulator application, the user will presented with the following screen:
+On running the ReadSimulator application, the following Sequence Read Simulator window is displayed:

-The screen is divided into 4 areas:
+The window is divided into four areas plus the Perform Simulation button:

 File Selection

-Sequence Input File: The input sequence file in any supported format..
+Sequence Input File: The input sequence file name in any supported format.

-Output Sequence Files: The output sequence file name where the generated reads will be written.
+Output Sequence Files: The output sequence file name.
+This is where the generated reads will be written.
 If multiple output files are needed, the file names will be appended with a number indicating the order in which they were produced.
 The output files will be written in the FASTA format.

 Options